ehdusjenny/NamiWebsite/md/tech/git_philosophy.md

 The .git directory stores metadata and object database for your project.
 When you clone a repo, this is what you copy.

+#Branching
+Branching means you diverge from the main line of development and continue to do work without messing with the main line.
+You can branch off to fix a specific problem, test out a possible solution, for each programmer to have their own copy of the main line, etc.

+When you commit, Git creates a commit object that contains the author name, email, message, a pointer to the previous commit (multiple pointers if the commit resulted from merging multiple branches), and a pointer to the snapshot of the content you staged.

+You can branch back and forth super quickly in Git.
+Git Branching is simply a lightweight movable pointer to a commit.

 [using_git]: http://nami.kim/tech/using_git "Using Git"